pustotnik/zenmake/docs/buildconf-deps.rst

         By default each rule can be run in the ZenMake command with the same name only.
         For example, rule 'configure' by default can be run with the command 'configure' and rule 'build' with the command 'build', etc.
-        But here you can setup a different behavior.
+        But here you can set up a different behavior.

 .. _buildconf-dep-params-buildtypes-map: